ArcBlock/did-connect/ux/react/README.md

 import axios from 'axios';

-// import each module individually import DidAddress from '@did-connect/react/Address';
+// import each module individually import DidConnect from '@did-connect/react/Connect';
-import DidConnect from '@did-connect/react/Connect';
-import DidAvatar from '@did-connect/react/Avatar';
 import DidButton from '@did-connect/react/Button';
-import DidLogo from '@did-connect/react/Logo';
 import { SessionProvider, SessionConsumer } from '@did-connect/react/Session';
-import SessionManager from '@did-connect/react/SessionManager';

 // or use ES6 named imports
 import {
-  Address as DidAddress,
   Connect as DidConnect,
-  Avatar as DidAvatar,
   Button as DidButton,
-  Logo as DidLogo,
   Session,
-  SessionManager,
 } from '@did-connect/react';
 ```